Breastfeeding is a unique motherhood experience. 10 Hong Kong mothers share their heartwarming tales.

 If I am honest, I wasn’t someone who totally fell in love with breastfeeding.
 With my first, I really struggled with pumping and keeping up supply at times.
-I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby (I had to keep reminding myself it’s not about feeding the freezer, it’s about feeding the baby!).
+I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby.

 Even though I didn’t go gaga over the breastfeeding experience, I specifically remember when my second baby was born and he breastfed for the very first time.
 It brought back so many amazing emotions.
-Two weeks later I ended up with mastitis and I really clung to that wonderful feeling I had to get me through it and to continue breastfeeding until the six month period.
+Two weeks later I ended up with mastitis and I really clung to that wonderful feeling I had to get me through it and continue breastfeeding (mixed in with formula feeds) until the six-month period.

 Tips for other mums: If you are going to pump at all, invest in a hands-free pump bra.
 I had this Simple Wishes one and I was unsure of it when I got it at my baby shower but it ended up being hands down the best gift I received.